jianzhi-1/math-ucb/fa21-191/README.md

 ### Group Character Theory

 ### Companion Matrix

-Every polynomial is the characteristic equation of a *n × n* matrix.
+- Every polynomial is the characteristic equation of a *n × n* matrix.
 For the companion matrix, the polynomial is its characteristic as well as minimal polynomial.

-### Controllable Canonical Form
+- Equivalent to *Controllable Canonical Form* in engineering.

+### Complex Analysis
-### Meromorphic Function
+##### Meromorphic Function

 ### Putnam Prep 😤
 - Week 1